MrYsLab/python_banyan/docs/banyan_gateways.md

 Lines 133-168 implement the Banyan *incoming_message_processing* method.
 Received OneGPIO commands are processed by this method.

-Line 141-145 retrieve the *command* key string of the OneGPIO incoming message.
+Line 141-145 retrieves the *command* key string of the OneGPIO incoming message.

 Line 149 checks to see if an optional *tag* key is in the message.